ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   redo wikitext103 tfrecords
 -   add tensorboard dev support
     -   tensorboard logger doesn't work with tpu filesystem
+-   try esperanto, but with gpt2?
+    -   or with mlm on wikitext103

 ### Won't do